jstejada/react-typist/README.md

 ## Development

-Run:
+To build the examples and start the dev server, run:
 ```shell
 npm start
 ```

-to build the examples and start the dev server.
 Now, open `http://localhost:8080` and start hacking!

-If you just want to build the examples run:
+If you just want to build the examples, run:
 ```shell
 npm run examples
 ```